-Students not working from a published schedule must assume a 10.00-17.00 schedule Monday to Friday
+Students not working from a published schedule must assume a 10.00-17.00 schedule Monday to Friday.

-Days when they are working outside of the Lir students must fill in an Offsite work form signed by their tutor and logged prior to absence.
-Forms must be handed into administration by the student at the appropriate administration office hours.
+Days when they are working outside of the Lir students must fill in an Absence Request Form signed by their tutor and logged prior to absence.
+Digital Forms will be found in your Microsoft Team must be filled in with as much advanced warning as possible.
 It is the solely the student's responsibility to fill in and log these forms, failure to do so can result being automatically marked absent and or loss of grades

-• Construction and Scenic HOD's should assume that build weeks will involve long days that will not be scheduled in the production schedule

-- Lighting and sound HOD's should assume that Saturdays during build and tech week will be long days - Stage managers should assume that rehearsals will be scheduled on Saturdays

-The saying amongst stage managers is: "Early is on time, on time is late, late is inexcusable"
+- Construction and Scenic HOD's should assume that build weeks will involve long days that will not be scheduled in the production schedule - Lighting and sound HOD's should assume that Saturdays during build and tech week will be long days - Stage managers should assume that rehearsals will be scheduled on Saturday. - The saying amongst stage managers is: "Early is on time, on time is late, late is inexcusable"